MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-experience.md

 - Password resets, password changes, password reset by an admin for managed organizations (not using Active Directory Federation Services) must be performed via the Office 365 services portal.
 Attempts by users who access Microsoft Cloud Deutschland portals to reset passwords will fail.

-- GDPR Data Subject Requests (DSRs) are executed from the Office 365 services Azure admin portal<!--v-gmoor: Do we need to prepend "Azure admin portal" with "Office 365 services"?
-Would "Azure admin portal" alone be sufficient here?--> for future requests.
+- GDPR Data Subject Requests (DSRs) are executed from the Office 365 services Azure admin portal for future requests.
 Any legacy or non-customer diagnostic data that is information resident in Microsoft Cloud Deutschland is deleted at or before 30 days.

 ## Subscriptions & Licenses